 (d) End-of-life stage

-All life cycle stages include fuel and energy cycle
+All life cycle stages include fuel and energy cycle.

 The second life of component after the recycling of the recovered parts at EoL are excluded from the scope of this Resolution.

 More details regarding system boundaries per life cycle stages are given in dedicated life cycle stage chapters.